Generic Name: Benazepril hydrochloride

 Dual Blockade of the RAS with angiotensin receptor blockers, ACE inhibitors, or aliskiren is associated with increased risks of hypotension, hyperkalemia, and changes in renal function (including acute renal failure) compared to monotherapy.
 Most patients receiving the combination of two RAS inhibitors do not obtain any additional benefit compared to monotherapy.
 In general, avoid combined use of RAS inhibitors.
-Closely monitor blood pressure, renal function and electrolytes in patients on Benazepril hydrochloride and other agents that affect the RAS.
+Closely monitor blood pressure, renal function and electrolytes in patients on Benazepril and other agents that affect the RAS.

 Mammalian Target of Rapamycin (mTOR) Inhibitors

 Patients receiving coadministration of ACE inhibitor and mTOR inhibitor (e.g., temsirolimus, sirolimus, everolimus) therapy may be at increased risk for angioedema.
 Monitor for signs of angioedema [see Warnings and Precautions (5.2)].

 Lithium toxicity has been reported in patients receiving lithium concomitantly with Benazepril.
 Lithium toxicity was usually reversible upon discontinuation of lithium or Benazepril.
 Monitor serum lithium levels during concurrent use.